zannloo/tp/docs/DeveloperGuide.md

        - Other incorrect `deadline` commands to try: `deadline`<br>
          Expected: An error message of `Invalid command format` will be shown.

-### Display all tasks

-1. Displays all tasks depending on the directory you are at

-    1. Condition 1: When the current directory is root directory,

-        - Test case: `cat ~/grp-001`<br>
-          Expected: If there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the task list of `grp-001` will be displayed.

-        - Test case: `cat ~/grp-001/0001Y`<br>
-          Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the task list of `0123Y` will be displayed.

-        - Test case: `cat x` (where x is an invalid path)<br>
-          Expected: An error message of `Invalid relative path` will be shown.

-        - Other incorrect `cat` commands to try: `cat`<br>
-          Expected: An error message of `Cannot show task list for this path: ~` will be shown.

-    1. Condition 2: When the current directory is group directory e.g. `grp-001`,

-        - Test case: `cat`<br>
-          Expected: The task list of `grp-001` will be displayed.

-        - Test case: `cat 0123Y`<br>
-          Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the task list of `0123Y` will be displayed.

-        - Test case: `cat x` (where x is an invalid path)<br>
-          Expected: An error message of `Invalid relative path` will be shown.

 ### Mark task as completed